zohreFaraji/zohreFaraji/README.md

 - 💬 Ask me about **React,JavaScript, Bootstrap, Css3, Html5**

 - 📫 How to reach me **zohre.faraji.212@gmail.com**
--

 <br>
 **My Absolute Favorites:**<br>
-- 💻 I love exploring the new technology stack and building cool stuff.<br>
+- 💻 I like exploring the new technology stack and building cool stuff.<br>
 - 📰 Reading and writing technical blogs.<br>
 - ⚡ Interested in learning new things.<br>
 - 🎮 Playing video games.<br>